peterblazejewicz/dashing-raspi/README.md

-# dashing-raspi
+# dashing-raspi [WIP]

-A port to Node JS/Express
+A port to Node JS/Express to run on Raspberry PI headless mode.

+## Author
+@peterblazejewicz